CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <p>If the <strong>Universal Resource Identifier (URI)</strong> starts with http:// it means that we are using the HTTP protocol.<br>
 The name of the headers are standardized.
 The headers are divided into four categories:</p>
 <ul>
-<li><strong>general headers:</strong> provide details on the connection between the server and the client.
+<li><strong>General</strong> headers: provide details on the connection between the server and the client.
 It can be connection: close or connection: keep alive.</li>
 </ul>
 <blockquote>
 <p>There are two main way to establish and maintain a connection.
 In the first case for every request a connection is established and closed.
 In the second case we maintain a connection for multiple requests, a more efficient way to use a connection with latency diminishing and throughput improving.
 In the second case we can also use <strong>pipeline:</strong> the client sends requests even if it has not received the responses of the previous messages.
 In this way we can improve a lot the throughput.</p>
 </blockquote>
 <ul>
-<li><strong>request headers:,</strong> there are various methods: GET, PUT POST, POST (to make a complicated request), DELETE.</li>
+<li><strong>Request</strong> headers: there are various <em>methods:</em> GET, PUT, POST (to make a complicated request), DELETE.</li>
-<li><strong>response headers,</strong> same structure of a request message, but it can use some headers that are not used by request messages, for example HTTP/1.1 200 OK.</li>
+<li><strong>Response</strong> headers, same structure of a request message, but it can use some headers that are not used by request messages, for example HTTP/1.1 200 OK.</li>
-<li><strong>entity headers:</strong> information about the content carried in the body of the message, for example the content_length header that indicates how many bytes the content is long and when start considering the next packet.</li>
+<li><strong>Entity</strong> headers: information about the content carried in the body of the message, for example the <em>content_length</em> header that indicates how many bytes the content is long and when start considering the next packet.</li>
 </ul>
 <p>The <strong>body</strong> is a sequence of bytes, and it can carry any kind of content: a text, a picture, a video clip, json file… It is <em>byte clean</em>, meaning that any value is allowed since there is no interpretation of byte value.</p>
 <h2 id="https">HTTPS</h2>